Medonosy

 Medonosy (Medonost) is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
-It has about 100 inhabitants.
-The village of Nové Osinalice within the municipality has well preserved examples of folk architecture is protected by law as a village monument reservation.
+It has about 200 inhabitants.
+The village of Nové Osinalice within the municipality has well preserved examples of folk architecture is protected as a village monument reservation.

-Administrative parts
+Administrative division

-Villages and hamlets of Chudolazy, Nové Osinalice, Osinalice and Osinaličky are administrative parts of Medonosy.
+Medonosy consists of five municipal parts (in brackets population according to the 2021 census):